uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 There are some Salt runners jobs that requires access to Salt Master Event publisher, currently exposed via IPC socket.
 This makes it tricky access these sockets from a different container.
 Some metrics might not be available until we move to "TCP" sockets for the Salt Master Event publisher in this case.

 Alternatively, we could make the "exporter" as part of the server-image, even if not running by default.
-Then it is up to the Healh Check Tool or Monitoring formula to start it.
+Then it is up to the Health Check Tool or Monitoring formula to start it.
 This would solve the current issue of not having access to the IPC sockets.

 # Security considerations
-In the current design, we are exposing metrics via Promotheus and making them available in Grafana, and more importantly we are exposing logs messages via Loki/LogCLI to CLI and Grafana users.
+In the current design, we are exposing metrics via Prometheus and making them available in Grafana, and more importantly we are exposing logs messages via Loki/LogCLI to CLI and Grafana users.
 It is important to notice that after running this tool, and until related containers are destroyed, the Grafana Dashboards (and other components like Prometheus and Loki/LogCLI) are exposing metrics and logs messages that may contain sensitive data and information to any non-root user in the system or to anyone that have access to this host in the network.

 Promtail pipeline definition can be enhanced to use [replace](https://grafana.com/docs/loki/latest/send-data/promtail/stages/replace/) function, to hide sensitive data from logs.
 Users must have a configuration file to define the different filters to apply to the Promtail pipeline.
 Filters must be also configurable via Monitoring Formula.